-The BraidersHand version of the ayatakedai has two screws that hold the ayatakedai in place, making it very easy to convert the extended takadai into a ayatakadai.
+Save $100.00 when you buy an extended takadai with the ayatakadai add-on rather than buying the add-on later.
+Two screws hold the ayatakedai add-on in place, making it very easy to convert the takadai into an ayatakadai.
 The original takadai/ayatakedai combination was developed by Aiko Sakai, Makiko Tada's mother.
 She coined the word ayatakadai (eye-yuh-talk-uh-dye) to describe this piece of equipment.
 One-hundred gram tama are traditionally used with the ayatakedai.

 Made in USA by BraidersHand.
-The waiting list is approximately 18 months for extended takadai/ayatakadai combination.
+The waiting list is approximately 18 months for extended takadai/ayatakedai.